CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code for server implementation, client implementation, React hook, message protocol with TypeScript interface, and monitoring endpoints.
-The code is concrete and complete with real library imports and working patterns.
+The skill provides fully executable, copy-paste-ready code for server implementation, client implementation, React hook, monitoring endpoints, and message protocol with TypeScript interfaces.
+The code is concrete and complete with real library imports and configuration.

 3 / 3